-The next set of SOPs are related to your staff members.
+The next set of SOPs is related to your staff members.
 How they greet and seat your customers, take their orders, generate bills, and manage their expectations must be codified.

 a.
 Greeting and Seating: Set a time limit in which a customer is to be seated at your restaurant.
 You need to include a series of protocols for greeting customers, how dishes are recommended to them as they go through the menus, the frequency with which you ask the customers about how they like the food, and so on.

 c.
-Billing And Final Settlement: Have a protocol with regards to the billing your customers and generating invoices.
-This could include the usage of POS for calculating split bills, credits, discounts, taxes and special offers, how the customers are given the receipt after, and so on.
+Billing And Final Settlement: Have a protocol with regards to billing your customers and generating invoices.
+This could include the usage of POS for calculating split bills, credits, discounts, taxes, and special offers, how the customers are given the receipt after, and so on.

 d.
 Customer Complaint Management: After settling their bills, you need a procedure to bid your customers a fond farewell.
 These procedures could include asking for feedback, giving feedback forms, talking to the customers, and finally taking out time to collectively analyze their input later.

 e.
 Equipment Handling: Best practices for using all the equipment, including your POS, needs to be clearly stated.
 This prevents any confusion related to usage when a new staff member joins in.

 Keeping your restaurant hygienic is one of your most essential operations, especially in a country like Singapore.
 Having a detailed SOP for your restaurants in Singapore has a direct impact on its ambiance.

 Last on your SOP list should be safety measures.
 Multiple potential situations s can be described here.
 For example: In case of fire emergencies, procedures like evacuation, contacting the fire department, using fire extinguishers, manning emergency exits, and securing combustibles in your kitchen, must be mentioned in your SOP.